SonarSource/sonar-html/README.md

     git submodule init
     git submodule update

 Integration tests consist of Plugin tests and Ruling tests.
-To run them both you need to activate its profile:
+To run them both you need to activate its profile (Make sure you've built the project and plugin .jar is up-to-date before running its, otherwise you might receive outdated results):

     mvn verify -Pits